hasura/graphql-engine/community/tools/firebase2graphql/README.md

 - `-v --version`: show CLI version
 - `-h, --help`: show CLI help

+## Next steps

+Once you have imported your data, it is recommended that you make it production ready.

+1. Denormalize the data by removing duplicates.
+Check [this section](#duplicates) for an example
+2. Explore the GraphQL Engine Console to play with things such as

+   a.
+Relationships
+   b.
+Permissions
+   c.
+Using SQL
+   d.
+Set up async business logic using event triggers
+   e.
+Create new tables

+3. Set appropriate permissions.
+GraphQL Engine comes with fine grained control layer that can be integrated with any standard Auth provider.

 ## Things to know about implementation

 ### Duplicates

 1. All top level nodes are converted to tables
 2. You will most likely end up with duplicate tables.
-You might want to normalize your data based on the suggestions.
+You might want to normalize your data based on these suggestions.

    Consider this Firebase database for instance: